Cognigy/Documentation/docs/en/docs/ai/flow-nodes/node-usage.md

   <figcaption>Create flow from branch option.</figcaption>
 </figure>

-That will show a pop-up asking for the new child flow name.
+Clicking on **Create Flow from Branch** option will open a dialog box that prompts you to enter the name for your new Flow.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/flow-nodes/images/create-flow-from-children-2.png" width="100%" />